-There was nothing really wrong with using Ghost as my site’s backend but I did want to use a solution that was a bit more ‘mature’ in terms of features.
+There was nothing really wrong with using Ghost as my site’s backend, but I did want to use a solution that was a bit more mature in terms of features.
 Ghost hasn’t yet reached the point where I’d use it for a site that’s also looking to function as a portfolio of sorts.
-The fact that it doesn’t have proper static page support just yet as well as the lack of social sharing options meant that I felt it best to wait a while until it was more mature.
+The fact that it doesn’t have proper static page support just yet as well as the lack of social sharing options meant that I felt it best to wait until it was more mature.
 In the meantime Octopress offers all this while still being lightweight and easy to deploy.

 Specifics about my deployment:

 - I’m using GitHub to host the site.
 Since I’m looking for a host that will have near 100% uptime and is based on Jekyll GitHub was the perfect match.

 - I’m running the default theme with one or two slight modifications.